gisaki6/gisaki6/README.md

 - 👋 Hi, I am Gabrielle L Marshall.
--  I am  an AI + ML student, who holds a B.A in Psychology, A.A.S in Computer Systems Networking and Telecommunications with a concentration in Cybersecurity and currently pursuing a Masters in Neuropsychology.
+-  I am an AI + ML enthusiast who holds a B.A in Psychology, A.A.S in Computer Systems Networking and Telecommunications with a concentration in Cybersecurity and currently pursuing a Master's in Neuropsychology.

 - 👀 I’m interested in networking with like-minded individuals and learning as much as I can about A.I + ML
 - 🌱 I’m interested in breaking through into psychological research, business and aerospace.